webextensions/live-css-editor/extension/README-FOR-EXTENSION-REVIEWERS.md

 3rdparty code which is used "as-is" from other sources
 ------------------------------------------------------

-Loading Sass in extension for Opera browser:
+Loading Sass in extension for Firefox and Opera browsers:
   - It is loaded from the "scripts/3rdparty/sass/sass.sync.min.js".
 For more details, refer to section "Notes about usage of 3rdparty code".

 Loading Sass in extension for all other browsers: